tannerbyers/Ediapi/README.md

 | Server  | Heroku  |
 | Database  | MongoDB  |
 | Backend | Javascript |

+## Process
+Ediapi is a api built around Healthcare Codes.
+It scrapes CMS and other healthcare websites, pulls and formats their codeset spreadsheets and provides this data via an easy to use api.

 ## Background
 I want to make an easy to use frontend and api for healthcare codesets so